 Every surgery specialty is represented, performing procedures that often require expertise in anesthetic techniques for premature infants with respiratory distress syndrome, pediatric patients with congenital anomalies, solid organ transplantation, specialized orthopedic surgery and cardiovascular surgery.
 The center has intensive care units for premature newborn infants and for older children.
 An ACGME accredited pediatric anesthesia fellowship is also offered.

-The division of obstetrical anesthesia provides maternal analgesia and anesthesia for 2,500 deliveries a year and for an additional 700 surgical procedures.
+The division of obstetrical anesthesia at UCMC provides maternal analgesia and anesthesia for 2,500 deliveries a year and for an additional 700 surgical procedures.
 Approximately 40 percent of these patients have maternal and/or fetal high-risk complications.
 In addition, our CA2 residents rotate at Good Samaritan Hospital, a local private hospital with the highest delivery volume in Cincinnati.

 Although the major emphasis is on regional anesthesia (approximately 85 percent of all deliveries are performed under epidural or spinal analgesia or anesthesia), indications for other blocks and general anesthetic techniques are taught including ultrasound guided TAP blocks and epidural ultrasounds.

 Our didactic program for obstetric anesthesia is robust and includes cadaver and mannikin training, simulation, and daily case-based discussions led by faculty and/or fellows.
 Our division focuses on quality improvement, with opportunities for residents to become involved in projects.
 An ACGME accredited fellowship in obstetric anesthesia is also offered.

 University of Cincinnati Medical Center is a regional referral center for all types of neurosurgical procedures, especially for neurovascular disease.
 Residents rotate on the neuroanesthesia service for one month during the CA-1 year and one month in the CA-2 year.